What is leukemia?

 In childhood leukemia, some blood cells don't develop correctly.
 Instead, there are too many underdeveloped cells in the blood and bone marrow.
 These cells crowd out normal, healthy blood cells that the body needs.

-There are several types of leukemia.
+.
 The most common type in children is acute lymphocytic leukemia (ALL).
 In fact, this is the most common of all childhood cancers.

 Any child can get leukemia.
 Doctors do not know what causes the disease.
 There are several factors that may increase a child's risk, but most children who have leukemia have none of these risk factors.